leoduan/leoduan.github.io/index.md

 * I'm running for the ISBA Treasurer position in the coming 2025 ISBA election.
 Please consider voting for me.
 "A vote for Leo is a vote for...Leo." (sry, I'm not a politician).

-* Our department of UF Stats is looking to hire 3 tenure-track Assistant Professor positions.
+* Our department of UF Stats is looking to fill 3 tenure-track Assistant Professor positions.
 See posting below and email me if there's any question.

 https://forms.stat.ufl.edu/statistics-jobs/entry/12573/